gniquyij/etontig/README.md

 # etontig

 With etontig, you could:
-- `etontig c` to commit the code
+- `etontig c` to commit change(s) to the current branch.
+If a specific branch, `etontig c <branch-name>`
-- `etontig p` to push the code
+- `etontig p` to push the current branch to remote.
+If a specific branch, `etontig c <branch-name>`
 - `etontig cp` to do both commit and push

 etontig is a script packing several Git commands for a more efficient commit & push.
-I use Git to version-control my [notes](https://github.com/vjyq/vjyq.github.io).
-Since hitting the same keys in most cases, I wrote etontig.
+See: https://vjyq.github.io/etontig/

 ## Setup
 ```